Skip to Content

 A Database target provides write access to databases using JDBC or ODBC drivers.

-Create a Database Target
+Create a database target

 You can choose to create a new Database target on its own, or within an existing operation.
-For more information on how targets work within operations, see Creating an Operation.
+For more information on how targets work within operations, see Creating an operation.

 Within your project in Jitterbit Design Studio, you create a new Database target by any of: